Ya-Hoo/Flippy-bit/README.md

 UPCOMING: GIGA-edByte (v3)
 Features planned:

-1. In death wave switch to targetting individual hex instead? nope
+1. In death wave switch to targetting individual hex instead OR limitting the list size so that it doesnt overload?
 2. Prevents any user input (so no sabotage)
 3. On slower computers the program would stop after a while, so find out when this occurs by playing a trial round then after 2nd play, switch to bullet spray mode after that threshold